spencerjbeckwith/supersprite/README.md

     Shader.beginRender();

     draw.sprite(spr.example,0,100,100,(matrix) => {
         return matrix.translate(1,0); // Will translate the sprite one sprite-width to the right.
-(Note that translate is not by pixels!)
+(Note that translate is not by pixels, but by sprite factors!)
     });

     Shader.render();